smlnj/smlnj/smlnj-lib/Dev/Linenoise/README.md

 create `TextPrimIO.reader` and `TextPrimIO.writer` values from a terminal.
 These can then be used to create streams (we probably want to support those directly).

+Look at https://github.com/haskell/haskeline for ideas about API design.